arcana-softworks/laravel-pulse-s3-metrics/README.md

 ## Hire us

-Developers at [Arcana Softworks](https://arcana-softworks.co.uk) been building business-class PHP applications for more than 10 years.
+Developers at [Arcana Softworks](https://arcana-softworks.co.uk) have been building business-class PHP applications for more than 10 years.
 [Learn more about what we can do for you or your business](https://arcana-softworks.co.uk).

 ## Installation